OpeAmodu/my_INFO550_repo/README.md

 The Costmodelling.Rmd file is a script that produces a report in HTML format containing details of analysis, codes and figures.

+The Dockerfile contains instructions that helps to build a docker image

 ## Executing Code